Hear – and be heard. Building an MIT culture of listening and shared understanding

 How can I get involved?

-Go to the realtalk@MIT webpage or email realtalk@mit.edu to learn more about the program, join our mailing list, and express your interest in getting involved as a participant; getting trained as a conversation leader or as sensemaker; or bringing realtalk@MIT to your dorm, group, or department.
+Fill out the interest form or email realtalk@mit.edu to learn more about the program, join our mailing list, and express your interest in getting involved as a participant; getting trained as a conversation leader or as sensemaker; or bringing realtalk@MIT to your dorm, group, or department.

 How was realtalk@MIT developed and when was it launched?